Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-To isolate the effect of changes in network position, consider the single destination economy.
+To isolate the effect of supply chain length, consider the single destination economy.
 In this setting, there is no scope for diversification forces as there is only one demand shock.
 As a consequence, shifting the production network from the 2000 I-O matrix to the 2014 one implies changes in upstreamness, which are not coupled with changes in the ability to diversify away the shocks.
-The increase in the average distance from consumers induces a higher output volatility holding fixed the volatility of demand, as shown in the first row of Table \ref{counterfacualtable}.
-Output growth volatility increases by 2.6\% relative to baseline.
+The increase in the length of the average supply chain generates a higher output volatility holding fixed the volatility of demand, as shown in the first row of Table \ref{counterfacualtable}.
+Output growth volatility increases by 1.8\% relative to baseline.
 This change is generated solely by the changes in industry position relative to consumers.
-As a consequence, the median output growth response to changes in demand moves from 1.39 to 1.43.
-Similarly, in the second counterfactual, increasing the inventory-to-sales ratio predictably generates a significant increase in the change in output triggered by a change in demand from 1.39 to 1.45 and a 4.3\% increase in output growth volatility.
+As a consequence, the median output growth response to changes in demand increases by 2.3\% from 1.33 to 1.36.

+To benchmark this increase, the second counterfactual shows that increasing the inventory-to-sales ratio by 25\% generates a similar increase in the change in output triggered by a change in demand from 1.33 to 1.41 and a 5.4\% increase in output growth volatility.
 Combining these two changes, the model predicts a reinforcing effect of the two forces as increasing chain length and inventories are complementary in generating upstream amplification.
-Consequently, the output response to changes in demand moves from 1.39 to 1.49, and a 6.9\% increase in output growth volatility.
+Consequently, the output response to changes in demand moves from 1.33 to 1.44, and a 7.6\% increase in output growth volatility.
 Note that, by construction, when changing the network in the single destination economy, we only account for the role of increased supply chain lengths, not for the increased diversification.